 - If you don’t have Software Assurance on your Windows or SQL Servers, but still want the best price for Windows and SQL running in Azure, keep reading to learn more about Server Subscriptions.

 - Customer can create new virtual machines with the benefit, migrate existing machines, or upload custom virtual machines.

 - The HUB benefit is only available in Azure, not AWS or any other hosted offering.

-Another way to leverage the Hybrid Use Benefit is through a Server Subscription.
+Another way to leverage the Azure Hybrid Benefit is through a Server Subscription.
 So, what is a Server Subscription?
-A Server Subscription is when you subscribe to the use of the Windows Server or SQL Server family of products on a Cloud Solution Provider Agreement (CSP) and have the ability to use that software in Azure through the Hybrid Use Benefit (HUB).
+A Server Subscription is when you subscribe to the use of the Windows Server or SQL Server family of products on a Cloud Solution Provider Agreement (CSP) and have the ability to use that software in Azure through Azure Hybrid Benefit.

 A Few Important Details with Server Subscriptions:

 - Server Subscriptions are offered in a one-year term or three-year term.